Review checklist for collection PRs

 Reviewing suggested changes

-When reviewing PRs, verify the suggested changes first.
-Do not:
+When reviewing PRs, verify that the suggested changes do not:

 Bring more harm than value.

 Duplicate already existing features (inside or outside the collection).

 Violate the Ansible development conventions.

 Other standards to check for in a PR include:

 A pull request MUST NOT contain a mix of bug fixes and new features that are not tightly related.
 If yes, ask the author to split the pull request into separate PRs.

 If the pull request is not a documentation fix, it must include a changelog fragment.
 Check the format carefully as follows:

 New modules and plugins (that are not jinja2 filter and test plugins) do not need changelog fragments.